dwurf/presentation-blockchain-data-structures/blockchain-data-structures.rst

 * Each block contains the hash of the previous block
 * Blocks contain a header and some transaction data.
-* The first transaction is called the coinbase and is allowed to create new bitcoin.

 ----